1ntEgr8/lexically_scoped/blog/posts/implementing_flatmap_in_rust.md

 The first three tests are pretty basic.
 Each one executes `flat_map` and checks if it returns the current number of elements.

-The last one is the most interesting one.
-It's straight from the standard library documentation, but adapted to our api.
+The last two tests are the most interesting ones.
+The first one is straight from the standard library documentation, but adapted to our api.
 The expected behavior of running `flat_map` using the specified closure is that it should run `chars()` on each input element, resulting in a list of iterators over the characters in each`str`.
 Then it should flatten each iterator in the list resulting in an iterator yielding `char`s.
 Using `collect()` and type coercion, this iterator is collected into a `String` and asserted with the expected output.
+The second one augments it by add empty strings in between.
+The function should continue to iterate over the rest of the list of `chars`, even if it encounters an empty string.

 ## A first pass